 - Acknowledge it's OK to feel frustrated or angry at times, and that the strong feelings you may have about your child are natural.

 - Reactive attachment disorder of infancy or early childhood.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed June 9, 2011.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed April 9, 2014.

 - Boris NW, et al. Practice parameter for the assessment and treatment of children and adolescents with reactive attachment disorder of infancy and early childhood.
-American Academy of Child and Adolescent Psychiatry. http://aacap.browsermedia.com/galleries/PracticeParameters/rad.pdf.
-Accessed June 9, 2011.
+Journal of the American Academy of Child and Adolescent Psychiatry.
+2005;44:1206.

-- Report of the APSAC task force on attachment therapy, reactive attachment disorder, and attachment problems.
-Association for Treatment and Training in the Attachment of Children. http://www.attach.org/apsac.htm.
-Accessed June 9, 2011.
+- Chaffin M, et al. Report of the APSAC task force on attachment therapy, reactive attachment disorder, and attachment problems.
+Child Maltreatment.
+2006;11:76.